CommandDash/commanddash/README.md

 This is the beta version and can be unstable.
 Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

-## Release Notes
+## Release Notes: 0.1.0

-### 0.0.7
-- Removed Debug Information Window

-### 0.0.6

-- Add to Reference
-- Create:
-	- Web and Tablet Counterparts
-	- Mobile, Web and Tablet Widget From Description
-- Refactor:
-	- Optimize

-### 0.0.5

-Refactors and UX improvements

-### 0.0.4

-First version of FlutterGPT!
+- This is the first pre-release powered by Gemini.
+- Built in Dart analyzer to assist extracting and inserting code.
+- Support for basic create, refactor and debug operations.

 ## License

 FlutterGPT is released under the Apache License Version 2.0.
-See the [LICENSE file](LICENSE) for more information.
+See the [LICENSE](LICENSE) file for more information.